Procedures for the wider re-opening of Watton Westfield & Watton Junior Schools from 8th March 2021

-Monkey Nursey children will enter via the Watton Westfield main front door.
+Monkey Nursery children will enter via the Watton Westfield main front door

-Year 1 and Year 2 will enter via the main playground gate by the Watton Westfield staff car park.
+Year 1, Year 2, and Honeybees class will enter via the main playground gate by the staff carpark

 Please socially distance according to the markings provided while you queue.
 Children must stay with their parents and not be allowed to wander off while waiting.
 If your child is late, they will need to wait until the last group has been admitted and then will be allowed to enter the school site.

-Designated arrival and collection slots are as follows (may be different for transition):
+Designated arrival and collection slots are as follows:

 |Class||Arrival Time||Collection Time|

 9am (30hr children)

 12.30pm (afternoon children)

 To aid transition, on Monday 8th March and Tuesday 9th March, Reception children only may be collected at 1.30pm.
 This is optional.
 Please speak to your child’s class teacher on the Monday morning if you would like to do this.